programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Creating a Python 3 Virtual Environment

-A python virutal environment is an isolated environment in which you can install libraries and execute code.
+A Python virutal environment is an isolated environment in which you can install libraries and execute code.
 Many different virtual evironments can be created to work with different versions of Python and Python libraries.
-Virtual environments are important because they ensure you have only the necessary libraries installed and that you don't encounter version conflicts.
-You can also pass virtual environments to others so that you know your code will execute on any machine.
-We'll create our own virtual environment for this lesson for these very reasons.
-In general, using virtual environments is a good habit to get into, even if you're just starting with Python.
+Virtual environments are useful because they ensure you have only the necessary libraries installed and that you do not encounter version conflicts.
+An additional benefit of virtual environments is that you can pass them to others so that you know your code will execute on another machine.

-[Miniconda](https://conda.io/miniconda.html) is one easy way to create virtual environments and it's simple to install across operating systems.
+[Miniconda](https://conda.io/miniconda.html) is one easy way to create virtual environments that is simple to install across operating systems.
 You should download Miniconda and follow the instructions for [Windows](https://conda.io/docs/user-guide/install/windows.html), [Mac](https://conda.io/docs/user-guide/install/macos.html), or [Linux](https://conda.io/docs/user-guide/install/linux.html) as appropriate for your operating system.

-Once you have downloaded and installed Miniconda for your operating system, you can check that it has installed correctly by opening a command line and typing
+Once you have downloaded and installed Miniconda for your operating system, you can check that it has installed correctly by opening a command line and typing:
 ```python
 conda info
 ```
-If you see version information similar to the following, then you're in business.
+If you see version information similar to the following, then Miniconda has installed correctly.
 ```python
 Current conda install:
                platform : linux-64
           conda version : 4.3.29
           ...
 ```
 We'll use Miniconda to create a Python 3 virtual environment named *bokeh-env* for this tutorial.
-In the command line type
+In the command line type the following:
 ```python
 conda create --name bokeh-env python=3.6
 ```
-Say yes when you are prompted to install new packages.
+Say 'yes' when you are prompted to install new packages.

 To activate the *bokeh-env* virtual environment, the command differs slightly depending on your operating system.
 ```python
 source activate bokeh-env #For Linux/MacOS
 activate bokeh-env #For Windows
 ```
-Your command line should now show that you are in a the *bokeh-env* virtual environment.
+Your command line should now show that you are in the *bokeh-env* virtual environment.

-When you'd like to leave the virtual environment, you can type the command appropriate for your operating system.
+When you would like to leave the virtual environment, you can type the command appropriate for your operating system.
 ```python
 source deactivate #For Linux/MacOS
 deactivate #For Windows